internetstandards/toolbox-wiki/DKIM-how-to.md

 > *@example.nl selector201906._domainkey.example.nl

-This concludes the configuration of OpenDKIM.
 Start OpenDKIM and check your logfiles for possible errors.

+#### Key rotation
+OpenDKIM does not support the automated rotation of DKIM keys.
+This means that you should rotate your keys manually, write a script to do this, or use an existing script like [https://github.com/tetsuo13/OpenDKIM-Rotate-Keys](https://github.com/tetsuo13/OpenDKIM-Rotate-Keys) or (https://github.com/captbrando/dkimrotator)[https://github.com/captbrando/dkimrotator].

 ### Publish the DNS record